m0d0nne11/modHOME/README.md

     cd ; modHOME/modHOMEtarballUpdate.sh

- ...though please note that since git is now the preferred method of propagation that script may show signs of neglect.
+ ...though please note that since Git is now the preferred method of propagation that script may show signs of neglect.

- ROOT USAGE: (security)
+ ROOT USAGE: (security!)

  I frequently install/use this modHOME stuff as root in root's home directory but security-conscious folks will, of course, NOT just take my word for it that there's nothing nasty herein!

- Since this mess is almost entirely scripts, though, it should be possible to verify that all's well, after which you'll want to then do something like:
+ Since this mess is entirely bash scripts, though, it should be possible to verify that all's well, after which you'll want to do something like:

     chown -R 0.0 ~/modHOME* ; chmod -R go-rwx ~/modHOME*

  ...or otherwise ensure that ownerships/permissions suit the circumstances and protect your godlike powers.

- Come to think of it, unless you plan to use Git to manage/ contribute changes to this stuff, you might want to simply:

-    rm -rf .git

- ...herein so as to eliminate any possible (yes, it's unlikely) source of unknown/unwanted material.

  mod.modHOME@spineless.org